The Griffin Genesis

 Present Day

-The Lemon Grove Hotel, on Nelson Street in Wallsend, is our sponsor and welcomes all Rugby supporters and players for a cool drink, before or after the match and after training.
+The Beauford located on 39 Maitland Road in Mayfield, is our major sponsor and welcomes all Rugby supporters and players for a cool drink, before or after the match and after training.

-Seniors Training is Tuesday and Thursday nights from 6pm at Heaton Park, Jesmond.
+Training is Tuesday and Thursday nights from 6pm at Dangar Park, Mayfield NSW.

 All are welcome